yiisoft/yii2/docs/guide/caching-overview.md

 Caching
 =======

-> Note: This chapter is under development.
+> Note: This section is under development.

 Caching is a cheap and effective way to improve the performance of a web application.
 By storing relatively static data in cache and serving it from cache when requested, the application saves the time required to generate the data from scratch.
 Caching is one of the best ways to improve the performance of your application, almost mandatory on any large-scale site.